aaronanderson/quarkus-multitenancy/README.md

 1. Review and run the [example appliation](example) for insight on how to setup tenant routing and utilize the @TenantScope CDI scope.
 Login with any user ID/password combination as authentication is not enforced.

-## Known Issues
+## Further Research
-Currently the custom TenantScope CDI scope is activated/terminated inbetween Vert.x pause() and resume() invocations.
-This works fine for simple Vert.x based routing.
-However, the scope does not get propagated to Vert.x blocking threads and the scope is terminated before the Mutiny async Unis are completed.
-The TenantContextProvider context propagation provider is functioning but it needs to be troubleshooted further.
+The tenant CDI scope context is being set on a Quarkus Vert.x  based filter.
+The filter next() invocation is non-blocking so it is not possible to determine when the end of the request is finished in order to terminate the scope context.
+A Vert.x EndHandler is being used to terminate the context but if it is not invoked or invoked on the wrong thread the stale active contect will remain in a threadlocal and corrupt future requests.
+A more robust means of performing the tenant scope handling should be investigated.